-- 1 Expungement of criminal records.
-Makes a conforming change. - 2 Nature of remedy; standard.
-Makes a conforming change. - 3 Stay of order; appeal.
+1 Expungement of criminal records.

+2 Nature of remedy; standard.

+3 Stay of order; appeal.

 4 Automatic expungement of certain cannabis offenses.

 Subd.
 1. Eligibility; dismissal, exoneration, or conviction of nonfelony cannabis offenses.
 Provides that a person is eligible for an order vacating any conviction, dismissing charges, and expunging criminal justice records if proceedings against the person for violations alleging that the person possessed marijuana or tetrahydrocannabinols were dismissed or resolved in the person's favor, or if the person was convicted or received a stayed sentence for possessing a small amount of marijuana or possessing marijuana in a motor vehicle.